tdevere/PS_Scripts/README.md

 <details>
 <summary>Org, App, and Team Email Administration</summary>

-App Center has a number of missing features regarding management of collaborators.
+### App Center lacks several features regarding management of collaborators.

 1. No Domain Restriction/Validation - we cannot limit the user to a specific domain.
-2. AAD Group membership applies to distributions groups alone.
-We do not support using AAD Groups for App Collaborators.
-However, unless the AAD group memebers are individually added to the group, they may not see availble releases.
-In generall, this feature doesn't work as you might expect or hope.  ``` [As of 8/1/2022]```
+2. Relying on AAD Group memenber alone, Testers do not receive email notifications for Org|App|New Releases.
+In fact, I do not have any knowledge of any notification for users added purely through AAD group membership.
+However, using the [install portal](https://install.appcenter.ms), AAD group membership will allow testers access to Apps to which they belong.
-3. The Portal behaves oddly if you have a bulk set of emails to add.
+3. The Portal behaves oddly when using bulk set of emails|data into web forms.

 The following scripts may be useful to you when working with collaborators.